 November 10, 2021

 The kinds of hatreds that analysts have assumed make up part of the unspoken backdrop of Western civilization have now erupted into our daily foreground.
 This book, consisting of essays from eleven psychoanalysts, responds to that eruption.
 The five essays of Part 1, "Hating in the first ...

 By Shaul Bar-Haim, Elizabeth Sarah Coles, Helen Tyson

 Winner of the 2022 Gradiva® Award for Best Edited Book!
-This book argues that the notion of ‘wild’ analysis, a term coined by Freud to denote the use of would-be psychoanalytic notions, diagnoses, and treatment by an individual who has not undergone psychoanalytic training, also provides us with a striking new way of exploring the limits of ...
+This book argues that the notion of ‘wild’ analysis, a term coined by Freud to denote the use of would-be psychoanalytic notions, diagnoses, and treatment by an individual who has not undergone psychoanalytic training, also provides us with a ...

 By Giuseppe Civitarese